eastoriented/library/README.md

 ## Features

-- Install withh one line command;
+- Install with one line command;
 - Setup a PHP development environment using docker, so it is totally independant from software installed on the workstation;
 - Allow the user to swith PHP version "on the fly" (support PHP 7.1, 7.2, 7.3, 7.4 and 8 out of the box) and automaticaly update `vendor` directory accordingly;
 - Can tag version automaticaly according to previous version using [semver](https://semver.org);